-Miniature 3-D glasses for praying mantises seem like a great idea, even if only for the entertainment value.
+Miniature 3-D glasses for praying mantises are a great idea, even if only for the entertainment value.
 We get to enjoy photos like the one above, while the mantises look cool and get a more immersive movie-going experience.

 But these glasses aren't just for human amusement or mantis matinees.
-Designed by scientists at Newcastle University in England, they're part of a new study that could deepen our understanding of depth perception.
-Not only does it confirm mantises hunt with 3-D vision, which has yet to be proven in other invertebrates, but it may also help us develop better algorithms for visual perception in robots.
+Designed by scientists at Newcastle University in England, they're part of an ongoing research project that aims to deepen our understanding of depth perception.
+And by shedding light on the details of mantis vision, it could also help us develop better robots.

-Almost everything scientists know about 3-D, or stereoscopic, vision comes from studying mammals and other vertebrates, the study's authors note in the journal Scientific Reports.
-This ability wasn't documented in an insect until the 1980s, when German zoologist Samuel Rossel reported "the first unequivocal evidence for stereoscopic vision in an invertebrate," specifically a praying mantis.
+Almost everything we know about 3-D, or stereoscopic, vision comes from studying mammals and other vertebrates.
+This ability wasn't seen in an insect until the 1980s, when German zoologist Samuel Rossel reported "the first unequivocal evidence for stereoscopic vision in an invertebrate," specifically a praying mantis.

-But that research was limited by a reliance on prisms and occluders, the new study's authors say, meaning mantises could only be shown a small set of images.
-Without a better way to test insects' depth perception, the research stalled for 30 years.
-Only now, with these shades, are the secrets of mantis vision coming into view:
+But that research was limited by a reliance on prisms and occluders, the Newcastle researchers noted in 2016, meaning mantises could only be shown a small set of images.
+Without a better way to test insect depth perception, research stalled for 30 years.
+Only now, with these shades, are the secrets of mantis vision coming into view.

-"Despite their minute brains, mantises are sophisticated visual hunters which can capture prey with terrifying efficiency," study leader Jenny Read says in a press release.
+"Despite their minute brains, mantises are sophisticated visual hunters which can capture prey with terrifying efficiency," Newcastle researcher Jenny Read explained in a 2016 press release about an earlier study.
 "We can learn a lot by studying how they perceive the world."

-Read and her colleagues started by designing and building an "insect cinema," where they tested various strategies.
-They settled on old-school 3-D glasses, although the eyewear needed a couple adaptations for mantis anatomy.
+For that study, Read and her colleagues started by designing and building an "insect cinema," where they tested various strategies.
+They settled on old-school 3-D glasses, although the eyewear needed some adaptations for mantis anatomy.

 For one thing, praying mantis heads can't hold glasses the way human heads do.
 While our eyewear rests on two outer ears, most praying mantis species have only one ear — and it's located in the center of the thorax, not on the head.
 To solve that problem, the researchers used beeswax to stick lenses onto the mantises' eyes.